-Fuel loads vary at a range of scales from a patch of gorse to the landscape scale.
-Each land holding will have some variation in fuel load, but it is possible to describe in general terms the variation in fuel loads on a landscape scale within the National Park.
+Fuel loads are rarely static and will change over time and vary at a range of spatial scales from a patch of gorse to the landscape scale.
+Each land holding will have some variation in fuel load, but it is possible to describe in general terms the variation in fuel loads on a landscape scale within the National Park (see Figure 1).